- Board an overnight cruise through the breathtaking Ha Long Bay

 It's time to say goodbye to Cambodia.
 After breakfast, spend your last morning in Siem Reap relaxing, shopping, or squeezing in some last-minute sightseeing before transferring to the airport to catch your departing flight.
 Safe travels!

-Looking for more inspiration for your trip to Vietnam and Cambodia?
-Check out these other Vietnam and Cambodia itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Looking for more inspiration for your trip to Vietnam?
+Check out these other Vietnam itineraries, explore more ways to spend 15 days in Vietnam, or discover the best time to visit Vietnam.